 Meet Our Scholars

-Each Scholar has completed a rigorous curriculum and culminated their experience by presenting a group presentation (Cohort 1), research poster (Cohort 2), and research paper (Cohort 3) on pressing social issues.
+Each Scholar has completed a rigorous curriculum and culminated their experience by presenting a webpage (Cohort 1), research poster (Cohort 2), and research paper (Cohort 3) on pressing social issues.
 Their projects, ranging from recidivism to immigration, are highlighted below.
 To learn more about our Scholars, view their individual profiles which showcase their project topics and the schools they attend.

 Scholars in each cohort hail from various high schools and middle schools across Durham, bringing diverse perspectives and experiences to the program.